Triple And Titan: Tom Poster, Elena Urioste and Laura Van der Heijden

 Mahler’s Symphony No. 1 in D major, also known as the Titan, premiered in 1889 and is a groundbreaking work that marked his symphonic debut.
 The symphony, which draws heavily on Mahler’s love of nature and folk music, is both expansive and deeply emotional.
 Performed using only the instruments specified in Mahler’s original score, the arrangement by Iain Farrington chosen by Orlando maintains the character of the original work while adapting it for a smaller ensemble, allowing for performances in more intimate settings.
 It opens with a mysterious, almost eerie theme that evokes the sounds of nature waking up, gradually building to a rich orchestral tapestry.
 The second movement features a lively, dance-like character, incorporating elements of Hungarian folk music.
 The third movement is a somber funeral march, referencing the loss and grief that Mahler experienced in his life.
 The final movement bursts with triumphant energy, offering a sense of resolution and hope.
 The Titan is a vivid representation of Mahler’s genius, incorporating themes of life, death, and nature, while also experimenting with orchestral textures.
 Its emotional depth and striking contrasts make it one of the most beloved works in the symphonic repertoire. using only the instruments specified in Mahler’s original score.
 This arrangement maintains the character of the original work while adapting it for a smaller ensemble, allowing for performances in more intimate settings.

-Elena and Tom have a special connection to the Roman River Festival.
-In 2015, Elena was our musician-in-residence, and both she and Tom were part of our fabulous July Summer Weekend in 2017, which was broadcast as part of Radio 3's Big Chamber Weekend.
-Having first met as members of the BBC Radio 3 New Generation Artists scheme, they were already performing together, and our event lead to their forming the world-renowned Kaleidoscope Chamber Collective, one of the most exciting classical groups around.
-Their professional collaboration blossomed into a personal relationship; they married in 2019.
+Elena and Tom are part of the Roman River family!
+As far back as 2015, Elena was our musician-in-residence, and both she and Tom performed for us that year, as well as being part of our fabulous July Summer Weekend in 2017, which was broadcast as part of Radio 3's Big Chamber Weekend.
+Having first met as members of the BBC Radio 3 New Generation Artists scheme, they now run the world-renowned Kaleidoscope Chamber Collective, one of the most exciting classical groups around.
+Along the way, their professional collaboration blossomed into a personal relationship; they married in 2019.
 During the COVID-19 pandemic, they launched the #UriPosteJukeBox project, performing daily livestreamed music requests and featuring Tom as pianist, arranger, multi-instrumentalist, writer, backing dancer and snowman.
 This project garnered widespread acclaim and led to a BBC Music Magazine and won the Royal Philharmonic Society’s Inspiration Award in 2020.
+They are both extremely

 Tom is a musician whose skills and passions extend well beyond the conventional role of the concert pianist.
 He has been described as “a marvel, [who] can play anything in any style” (The Herald), “mercurially brilliant” (The Strad), and as having “a beautiful tone that you can sink into like a pile of cushions” (BBC Music).
 American born Elena describes herself as a musician, yogi, writer, and entrepreneur, as well as a lover of nature, food, animals, and connecting with other human beings.
 Renowned for her expressive performances and commitment to diverse musical projects, she has performed with major orchestras such as the New York Philharmonic and London Philharmonic, and has appeared at prestigious venues including Carnegie Hall and the BBC Proms.
 Their great friend, Laura, who frequently performs as part of the Kaledioscope collective, is widely recognised as one of the leading cellists of her generation, captivating audiences and critics alike with her deeply perceptive interpretations and engaging, creative programming.
 Like Tom, who had composed two chamber operas by the age of 14, Laura began her musical journey young, with the recorder at age 4, followed by piano at 5 and cello at 6, and went on to win the BBC Young Musician competition in 2012, aged only 15.